astroalex80/NINA-NightReport/README.md

 @echo off

-Start 'Your Path'\NINA-NightReport-beta.exe --webhook 'your webhook'
+Start 'Your Path'\NINA-NightReport-beta.exe --coordinates 'your observatory coordinates' --webhook 'your webhook'